aquapaka/dotfiles/README.md

   - Remove added task scheduler tasks
   - Remove added config files in ```~/.config```
 - If you have just fresh install windows 11, you need to go to Microsoft Store and update your "App Installer".
 Otherwise winget will not working.
-- For those who use another windows 11 version (like IOT Enterprise, which doesn't come with Microsoft Store):
+- For those who use another windows 11 version (like IOT Enterprise LTSC, which doesn't come with Microsoft Store):
   - First download the latest version of winget: <https://aka.ms/getwinget>
   - Then open Powershell and run: ```Add-AppxPackage -Path <path to downloaded .msixbundle>``` to install winget